 “We keep telling the children and families that if we stop speaking out and expressing ourselves, we will be left with even fewer opportunities and less hope,” she explains.
 “We can’t close our eyes.
 This is happening.
 It’s happening in our lives, and we need to feel sad, angry, to express ourselves, to speak out, to take action.”

-In the Dead of the Night
+Chapter 9 – In the Dead of Night

 Traffic lurches along the congested streets of the old colonial capital as we near Shwedagon Pagoda and stop a few blocks from a hole-in-the-wall Shan noodle shop.
 A glance down the bustling alleyways of Yangon reveals the stasis and progress of Southeast Asia’s least developed country.
 Myanmar’s largest city has not aged gracefully since the British departure seventy years ago, but this multi-cultural metropolis has enjoyed an economic revival in recent years and this is still where most political and social activists flock to push their agendas.